simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-01-09
+<br />**Date image released:**  2025-01-10
-<br />**This image is owned by:**  Dave Doctor
+<br />**This image is owned by:**  Long Xin
-<br />**Title of the image:**  Peculiar Galaxies of Arp 273
+<br />**Title of the image:**  Young Stars, Dark Nebulae
-<br />**Description for the image:**  The colorful, spiky stars are in the foreground of this image taken with a small telescope on planet Earth.
-They lie well within our own Milky Way Galaxy.
-But the two eye-catching galaxies in the frame lie far beyond the Milky Way, at a distance of over 300 million light-years.
-The galaxies' twisted and distorted appearance is due to mutual gravitational tides as the pair engage in close encounters.
-Cataloged as Arp 273 (also as UGC 1810), these galaxies do look peculiar, but interacting galaxies are now understood to be common in the universe.
-Closer to home, the large spiral Andromeda Galaxy is known to be some 2 million light-years away and inexorably approaching the Milky Way.
-In fact the far away peculiar galaxies of Arp 273 may offer an analog of the far future encounter of Andromeda and Milky Way.
-Repeated galaxy encounters on a cosmic timescale ultimately result in a merger into a single galaxy of stars.
-From our perspective, the bright cores of the Arp 273 galaxies are separated by only a little over 100,000 light-years.
+<br />**Description for the image:**  An unassuming region in the constellation Taurus holds these dark and dusty nebulae.
+Scattered through the scene, stars in multiple star systems are forming within their natal Taurus molecular cloud complex some 450 light-years away.
+Millions of years young and still going through stellar adolescence, the stars are variable in brightness and in the late phases of their gravitational collapse.
+Known as T-Tauri class stars they tend to be faint and take on a yellowish hue in the image.
+One of the brightest T-Tauri stars in Taurus, V773 (aka HD283447) is near the center of the telescopic frame that spans over 1 degree.
+Toward the top is the dense, dark marking on the sky cataloged as Barnard 209.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/Image171a.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/B209V773Tau.png

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).